mesosphere/universe/README.md

 the name before the file extension.
 For example, the icon `icon-cassandra-small.png` would have a retina-ready alternate image named `icon-cassandra-small@2x.png`.

+See the [Resource Schema](repo/meta/schema/resource-schema.json) for a detailed description of the schema.

 ### Versioning